Autonomous Recordation Agent

 Next Steps

-- Replace the in-memory ledger with a persistent database (PostgreSQL, SQLite, etc.)
+- Replace the in-memory record store with a persistent database (PostgreSQL, SQLite, etc.)

 - Add Slack or PagerDuty integration for production escalations